What is a sudden hearing loss? – Definition of sudden hearing loss

-In the vast majority of sudden hearing loss cases, one ear is affected.
+The vast majority of cases are those with sudden hearing loss in one ear.
 Unilateral hearing loss particularly affects communication in situations with background noise.

-For the majority of the patients who do not recover their hearing by a sudden hearing loss treatment, hearing aids and assistive listening devices are the best treatment.
-Cochlear implants may be considered for the small fraction of SSNHL patients with severe to profound bilateral hearing loss.
-In cases of severe or profound unilateral hearing loss, the most common treatment includes a bone anchored hearing aid (BAHA) - a hearing implant that is placed in the skull behind the ear.
+For the majority of the patients where the recovery from sudden hearing loss is not happening, hearing aids and assistive listening devices are the best treatment.
+Cochlear implants may be considered for SSHL patients with severe to profound hearing loss.